War Porn: Structure

-The novel presents three main storylines, divided into five sections resembling the configuration similar to "Russian nesting dolls": "A-B-C-B-A." The intertwining narratives revolve around the US invasion and occupation of Iraq in the early years of the war and its impact on a number of American and Iraqi soldiers and civilians.
+The novel presents three main storylines that are divided into five sections, resembling the configuration of "Russian nesting dolls."
+(A-B-C-B-A.) The intertwining narratives revolve around the US invasion and occupation of Iraq in the early years of the war and its impact on American and Iraqi soldiers and civilians.

-"Strange Hells" comprises the "A" narrative (sections 1 and 5, both set in a Utah suburb).
-The author employs a limited omniscient third-person point-of-view.
-The focal characters include Aaron "Sto" Stojanoski, a recently discharged corporal in the National Guard whose Military Police unit was deployed to Iraq in 2003 and stationed at Camp Crawford and the Abu Ghraib detention center.
-Dahlia, identified only by her first name.,is a disaffected suburban housemate and a key protagonist in this homefront narrative.
+"Strange Hells" comprises the "A" narrative, sections 1 and 5.
+The author employs a limited omniscient third-person point-of-view, and is set in a Utah suburb.
+Focal characters include Aaron "Sto" Stojanoski, a recently discharged corporal in the National Guard whose Military Police unit was deployed to Iraq in 2003 and stationed at Camp Crawford and the Abu Ghraib detention center.
+Dahlia, identified only by her first name, is a disaffected suburban housemate and a key protagonist in this homefront narrative.

 "Your Leader Will Control Your Fire" comprises the "B" narrative (sections 2 and 4, set in Baghdad in 2003 and 2004).
 The story is presented from a first-person confessional point-of-view.
 The protagonist is Army Specialist Wilson.
 Identified only by his rank and last name, he serves as a Humvee driver in combat zones in Baghdad.
 The "B" narrative dealing with Wilson is fragmented into vignette-like chapters, each two or three pages in length.
 The chapters are introduced with an epigraph which quotes from the U.S. Army Ethics and Combat Skills Handbook and the M16 Weapon Manual.

 The "B" narrative is the only story that incorporates flashbacks: these are signaled by their presentation in italics.
 All the events described in Wilson's flashbacks are set in the United States.

 "The Fall" is the single "C" section occurring sequentially at the mid-point of the other narratives.
 The author employs an omniscient third-person point-of-view.
 The central character is Qasim al-Zabadi, an Iraqi university mathematics professor living with his extended family in Baghdad and Baquba during the war; he later serves as an interpreter for US occupation forces.